heroqu/node-digester/README.md

 const ht = hashThrough(createHashFn);

 // just created a PassThrough stream able to digest the data traffic
-// on the go, while application does consume it:
+// on the fly, while application does consume it:

-// insert `.pipe(ht)` as man-in-the-middle
+// .pipe(ht) acts like man-in-the-middle
 someSrc.pipe(ht).pipe(someDest);

 const digestPromise = new Promise(resolve => {